StickmanMafia/StickmanMafiaOnline/README.md

 Join via our Telegram bot.
 Follow the bot's instructions to start playing.

-- Create an Account: Connect your crypto wallet to create a game account.
 - Join a Game: Enter a game room and get randomly assigned a role.
 - Engage in Rounds: Participate in discussions, vote on suspects, and use your role abilities to influence the game.
-- Earn & Trade: Win rounds to earn rewards, and trade NFTs in the marketplace for real value.

 ## Business Model